InfuseAI/primehub-site/docs/getting_started/kubernetes_on_gke.md

 ## Prepare EXTERNAL-IP & StorageClass

 The cluster is ready to install PrimeHub.
-Please bring  `EXTERNAL-IP` and `StorageClass` name to the next steps.
-They would be used in the value files of `KeyCloak` and `PrimeHub`
+Please bring  `EXTERNAL-IP` and `StorageClass` name to the PrimeHub Installation.
+They are mandatory in the value files of `KeyCloak` and `PrimeHub`.

 * `EXTERNAL-IP`: 35.221.223.87
     ```